Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dprxss/examples/readme.txt

 4) xdprxss_debug_example.c : The debug example setup MST/SST mode based on system confi-
    guration parameters and prints debug information at the end.

+5) xdprxss_hdcp_example.c : The HDCP example setup SST mode and enables the HDCP after RX has started.

 Additionally, in order to be able to use the interrupt, MST/SST, and debug examples, the user will need to implement following functions:
 1) DpRxSs_PlatformInit : This function needs to do all hardware system initialization.
 2) DpRxSs_VideoPhyInit : These function need to configure the Video Phy using video phy driver functions.
 For information, refer video phy driver documentation.
-3) DpTxSs_Setup : These function need to configure the DisplayPort TX Subsystem using DPTX Subsystem driver functions.
-For information, refer DPTXSS driver documentation.
+3) DpRxSs_Setup : These function need to configure the DisplayPort RX Subsystem using DPRX Subsystem driver functions.
+For information, refer DPRXSS driver documentation.

 Note: All example functions start with DpRxSs_*, while all DisplayPort RX Subsystem driver functions start with XDpRxSs_*.